 INDIANAPOLIS – Rep. Phyllis Pond's 35-year career in the Indiana House is over.

-Pond, 82, had already said she would not seek re-election, and several local residents said they will seek the House District 85 seat, which comprises much of northeast Allen County, including New Haven and part of Fort Wayne.
+Pond, 82, had already announced she would not seek re-election, and several locals said they will run for the House District 85 seat.

 The person appointed to the vacancy could have an advantage in the primary and general elections.

 Pond has said she will not endorse anyone to replace her.

 She has a bachelor's degree in education from Ball State University and a master's from Indiana University.